drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 and distant rows be relatively dissimilar (and likewise for columns);
 otherwise, the formula’s notion of distance between rows (or columns) cannot be justifiably applied.
-Therefore, before computing diagonality, the matrices were submitted to a heirarchical clustering of the rows using the optimal leaf ordering algorithm [@BarJosephEtAl2001]\add{, and the column order was permuted to match the optimal ordering of the rows}.
+Therefore, before computing diagonality, the matrices were submitted to a hierarchical clustering of the rows using the optimal leaf ordering algorithm [@BarJosephEtAl2001] \add{as implemented in \texttt{scipy}}
+[@scipy1.0.0]\add{, and the column order was permuted to match the optimal ordering of the rows}.

 # Results